So long again, Chicago Daily News

 The line was written by the late nightside copy desk chief, Tom Gavagan, a chain-smoking, working-class Irishman who seemed to own only two shirts -- one in burnt orange, the other in avocado green.
 The tears in Gav's eyes weren't from the smoke.

-Although it happened 27 years ago, the story is worth telling today, because many of the zany, brainy people who made that paper sing aren't here to talk about it any more.
+Although it happened 33 years ago, the story is worth telling today, because many of the zany, brainy people who made that paper sing aren't here to talk about it any more.
 They were my mentors, comrades and friends, and I cherish their memories.
+I am republishing this post, originally written in 2005, in their honor.

 But this isn't just ancient history.
 It is a valuable reminder to today's media companies of what happens when you run out of readers, revenues and ideas all at the same time.